pd-l2ork/pd-l2ork/README.md

 #### Linux

-Time to build: *10 minutes light install, 45 minutes to 1.5 hours full install* Hard drive space required: *roughly 2.5 GB*
+Time to build: *10 minutes light install, 15 minutes to 1 hour full install*
+Hard drive space required: *roughly 2.5 GB*

 1. Install the dependencies (please note that the packages may be named